frankc60/jStrip/README.md

 ### First method - getData()

-The only requirement is to grab the data first before you can change it. start by using the getData() method.
+The only requirement is to first grab the data before changing it.
+Start by using the getData() method.

 getData() can accept 2 values: a **URL** or **text**.